phaedon/smile-explorer/README.md

 To run the example and the tests:
 ```
 bazel run markets:render_tree
-bazel test markets:binomial_tree_test markets:volatility_test
+bazel test markets:all
 ```

 Next steps:
-- Fix design for RatesCurve to make it default-copyable and allow Derivative to store it as a reference.
+- Rethink design for RatesCurve to make it default-copyable and allow Derivative to store it as a reference.
 So that pricing automatically gets updates.
+The use of std::variant is clumsy.
+- Implement local volatility.